Introducing a stock market game built for entertainment education!

 Rewards risk, not thrift

-Teaches the WRONG lessons
+Too often teaches the WRONG lessons

-Omits the important lessons
+Omits the important lessons experts recommend

 • Start early

-• Use tax advantaged accounts
+• Use tax-advantaged accounts

-• Invest aggressively
+• Invest in risk-appropriate funds

-• Avoid fees
+• Avoid high fees

 Students Can Earn Three Investing Trophies

-Classic Stock Market GamesBudget Challenge Investing
+Classic Stock Market GamesBudget Challenge Plus Investing Investing

 Never mind where the money comes from.
 Four out of five households do not have savings to cover six months of expenses yet isn't it fun to manage $100k!?
 If the starting fantasy gift of $100k isn't enough, students can ‘borrow additional funds' to really make it exciting.
 Each student will start with the same modest amount in their 401(k) that represents some past savings.
 This is typically less than $5,000.
 However, students can add to that every pay period based on how well they can manage their budget.

-Classic Stock Market GamesBudget Challenge Investing
+Classic Stock Market GamesBudget Challenge Plus Investing Investing

 Student been given funds to invest (typically $100,000).
 This money should be invested without consideration for real-world concerns such as the advantage of paying down high interest credit card debt, putting some of the money for an emergency fund, or any tax consequences of short-term capital gains.
 Funds to be invested are what the student is able to budget, while paying recurring bills and balancing competing goals such as establishing an emergency fund, paying down debt, paying all bills in full and on-time.

-Classic Stock Market GamesBudget Challenge Investing
+Classic Stock Market GamesBudget Challenge Plus Investing Investing

 Yes, students can trade single stocks, bonds, and mutual funds.
 There are typically four types of trades: Buy, Sell, Short Sell, Short Cover.
 Emphasis is on speculative trades with big payoffs or big losses.
 Assumption is that any trading gains are taxable short-term gains though this is not reflected in account balances.
 Trading occurs in the student's 401(k) account and like most retirement accounts, trading is restricted to mutual funds.
 No common stock trading.
 Emphasis is on long-term real-word tax-advantaged investing.

-Classic Stock Market GamesBudget Challenge Investing
+Classic Stock Market GamesBudget Challenge Plus Investing Investing

 No, most games do not assess or withhold short-term capital gains from earnings or reflect capital losses that can offset earned income.
 Increasing investible contributions to your 401(k) results in a lower effective tax rate which is reflected on the students bi-weekly pay stub and in a table, which shows the take-home pay and taxes withheld at different 401(k) contribution levels.

-Classic Stock Market GamesBudget Challenge Investing
+Classic Stock Market GamesBudget Challenge Plus Investing Investing

 Invest in individual stocks with high volatility to buy or sell short based on prediction of stock movement over short period of time (days or weeks).
 Use leverage (margin trading) and short selling to maximize gains at the risk of catastrophic losses.
 Big gains are celebrated.
 Losses do not seem so bad since the money was "free".
 Investing in mutual funds with low fees for the long term; accepting more risk due to 35 to 45 years until retirement time horizon.
 Choose either passive proven strategies (stock index funds) or actives strategies (selecting funds expected to beat the index) with a long-term investment horizon.
 Taking advantage of the employer match to increase the investable funds.
 Students who are able to budget the greatest contributions will usually perform the best.

-Classic Stock Market GamesBudget Challenge Investing
+Classic Stock Market GamesBudget Challenge Plus Investing Investing

 Yes.
 Stock market games use live data and execute trades at the end of each trading day.
 Yes.
 Budget Challenge uses historical data adjusted for inflation and executes trades at the end of each trading day.
 Historical data captures authentic market behavior but de-emphasizes frequent trading based on predictions of market movement.

-Classic Stock Market GamesBudget Challenge Investing
+Classic Stock Market GamesBudget Challenge Plus Investing Investing

 Emphasis is on winning which is determined by the highest portfolio valuation at the end of the contest.
 Trophies are awarded for different investing behaviors: creating a portfolio with low fees, executing on a passive or active investing strategy, and choosing funds most appropriate for long-term retirement investing.
 Value of student's 401(k) plan is factored into overall performance score.
 The skill required to save for retirement while still paying other bills on time and reducing debt is reflected by the wholistic scoring of the simulation.
 The student's investing performance is part of an overall score that measures their demonstrated financial capability.

-Classic Stock Market GamesBudget Challenge Investing
+Classic Stock Market GamesBudget Challenge Plus Investing Investing

 Students who win significant money learn that it is easy to make big money in the stock market by buying speculative stocks, day trading, and using margin.
 Students who lose significant money learn that the stock market is risky and that "they are not good at investing".
 These students may conclude it is better to keep their money in "safe" investments like CDs and money market accounts long-term rather than suffer big losses in the market.
 Students learn it is important to invest for retirement early in low fee stock mutual funds.
 That by investing in a tax-advantaged retirement account they actually pay less in income tax and do not pay annual tax on gains that accrue.
 They learn they should try to max out their employer’s 401(k) match, taking advantage of real “free” money.